aeon-tutorials/KDD-2024/schedule.md

 nav_order: 2
 ---

 The tutorial is on Monday, August 26 starting at 13:00.
+The speakers will be availalbe afterwards for Q&A, as well as during the presentation via text (link to come).

 - Introduction to Time Series Machine Learning - (13:00, 15 Minutes, by TB)